aitrenches/test-repo/docs/7th-october-agenda.md

   - Love - IT & Data Analytics - ongoing
   - Princess - Events & Marketing - ongoing
   - Anthony - Dev Outreach & Biz Dev - ongoing
-All to add docs to folder on shared drive [Google Drive](https://drive.google.com/drive/folders/15t2lHypIPEBZmJ6pM3yA1NPvvzO4C-zR?usp=drive_link)
+- All to add docs to folder on shared drive [Google Drive](https://drive.google.com/drive/folders/15t2lHypIPEBZmJ6pM3yA1NPvvzO4C-zR?usp=drive_link)

-**LAST UPDATED** dates are needed.
+LAST UPDATED dates are needed.
-Should it be our role to identify what elements are likely to need updating, and agree a schedule with the Circle?
+Should it be our role to identify what elements are likely to need updating, and agree on a schedule with the Circle?

 ## 5. Budget Projection & Resource Planning (10 mins)
 - Revisit 6-month budget projection (Sophia).